Title of Godfrey of Bouillon: The election of Godfrey

 Urban II died on 29 July 1099, fourteen days after the fall of Jerusalem to the Crusaders, but the news of the liberation of the Holy City had not yet reached Italy.
 He was succeeded by Paschal II.
-The debate over the rule of Jerusalem–secular or ecclesiastical–would be made without papal leadership.
+The debate over the rule of Jerusalem – secular or ecclesiastical – would be made without papal leadership.
 The clergy's desire to elect a patriarch first was rejected, and a ruler was to be selected, a choice narrowed to Raymond of Saint-Gilles and Godfrey of Bouillon.
 Godfrey was chosen but would not wear a crown, reflecting the mood of the Crusaders.

 The debate over leadership

 On 17 July 1099, the leaders of the Crusade met to discuss the administration of Jerusalem.
-Urgent matters such as disposal of corpses, quarters for soldiers and pilgrims, a preparations to meet an expected Egyptian counterattack had to be dealt with.
+Urgent matters such as disposal of corpses, quarters for soldiers and pilgrims, and preparations to meet an expected Egyptian counterattack had to be dealt with.
 The question of the election of a king was raised, causing a protest from the clergy.
 They felt that spiritual needs came first and a patriarch must be first appointed who would then preside over the election of a ruler.
 Had Symeon II of Jerusalem remained in the city, his rights would as patriarch have been respected by both Adhemar and the Crusaders who knew of him from Antioch.
 But no others were acceptable and the proposal to elect the patriarch before the king was abandoned.

 According to the account of Raymond of Aguilers in his Historia Francorum qui ceperunt Iherusalem, the clergy were opposed to the naming of a king in the Holy City.
 He also raised the specter of "the kingdom of David," a view held commonly by the Crusaders.

 And so, the leaders were unable to agree upon a suitable candidate and the clergy was against the appointment of a king over the Holy City.
 The place that Christ suffered and had been crowned with thorns should be a spiritual realm, governed by the Church.
 The ecclesiastical leader should be supported by a secular ruler bearing the lesser title of "advocate" or "protector."

 From the beginning, Jerusalem was variously called the kingdom of David, the kingdom of Judea, the kingdom of God and the patrimony of Christ.
 For example, at the Council of Clermont, Fulcher of Chartres, writing in his Gesta Francorum Iherusalem Peregrinantium, reported that Urban II said: